MatthisVanHoecke2/bachelor-proof-of-concept/machine-learning-api/README.md

     uvicorn main:app --reload

 Make sure you run the command from this directory.

+### Potential Error
+You might get a URL fetch failure if you're on a MAC pc.
+To Fix this please navigate to the `Applications/Python3` folder and run the `Install Certificates.command` file.
+This should fix the error.

 ## Usage
 The following routes are available to communicate with the API: